Emoji: Cultural influence

 There has been discussion among legal experts on whether or not emoji could be admissible as evidence in court trials.
 Furthermore, as emoji continue to develop and grow as a "language" of symbols, there may also be the potential of the formation of emoji "dialects".
 Emoji are being used as more than just to show reactions and emotions.
 Snapchat has even incorporated emoji in its trophy and friends system with each emoji showing a complex meaning.
-Emojis can also convey different meanings based on syntax and inversion.
-For instance, 'fairy comments' involve heart, star, and fairy emojis placed between the words of a sentence.
+Emoji can also convey different meanings based on syntax and inversion.
+For instance, 'fairy comments' involve heart, star, and fairy emoji placed between the words of a sentence.
 These comments often invert the meanings associated with hearts and may be used to 'tread on borders of offense.'